hxxr/rpi-player/README.md

     0,      /* Whether we are modifying tremolo settings.                     */
     0,      /* If modifying, tremolo range.                                   */
-    0       /* If modifying, length of tremolo pulse in microseconds.         */ };
+    0,      /* If modifying, length of tremolo pulse in microseconds.         */

+    0       /* If non-zero, global beat length is changed next beat.          */ };
 ```
 The above template shows all of the effects off.
 Below is a rigorous explanation of the effect of each field within the `misc_t`: